gilnam74/vex-sneppet/Programming-basics.md

 Now you are hopefully ready to complete [VEX tutorials](VEX-Quick-start).
 If you are interested in more fancy coding stuff, go ahead and read the next section.

-# Going further: algorithms, abstraction, dictionaries, pseudocode
+# Programming theory next steps
 This is not a necessary section for starting VEX experiments but it could be useful for curious minds.
+Here we can go further from the basics and learn about [pseudocode](#pseudocode), [dictionaries](#dictionaries), algorithms and abstraction.

 ## Pseudocode
 Pseudocode — is a form of a computer program for human reading.
 It's a computer program brief written in usual sentences.
 Usually its a first stage of program creation, you formalize all tasks as a pseudocode and then "convert" this code to a computer program with a desirable computer language.

+## Dictionaries
+Dictionary is an extended [data type](data-types).